nisasaf/doc.saf/README.md

 *Make sure you've forked the project to your GitHub account and clone it to your local repo.

 1. Open your cloned local project that you've forked.
-2. Right click wherever and choose GitBash here.
+2. Right click wherever and select GitBash here.
 3. Type <b>git remote -v</b> to see the current configured remote repository of your fork.
 4. -c